0rand/Audits/EthearnalCrowdsale/README.md

 This repository contains line-by-line commented code, created during an audit of the Ethearnal crowdsale contracts.
 The full report of the audit can be found here: https://www.authio.org/post/ethearnal-crowdsale-audit

+Please note that this code has not been, and will not be, updated to reflect the current state of the Ethearnal crowdsale code, or Authio's notes on their code.
+The best place to stay updated on the latest updates is our official report, linked above, or the Ethearnal website: www.ethearnal.com